plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line3.md

 `cat` **Ctrl+C can be used to stop any command in terminal safely.**

->## GFF3 file format
+## GFF3 file format
->- Fields must be tab-separated.
+- Fields must be tab-separated.
 Also, all but the final field in each feature line must contain a value; "empty" columns should be denoted with a '.'
->- seqid - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
+- seqid - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seq ID must be one used within Ensembl, i.e. a standard chromosome name or an
->- source - name of the program that generated this feature, or the data source (database or project name)
+- source - name of the program that generated this feature, or the data source (database or project name)
->- type - type of feature.
+- type - type of feature.
 Must be a term or accession from the SOFA sequence ontology
->- start - Start position of the feature, with sequence numbering starting at 1.
+- start - Start position of the feature, with sequence numbering starting at 1.
->- end - End position of the feature, with sequence numbering starting at 1.
+- end - End position of the feature, with sequence numbering starting at 1.
->- score - A floating point value.
+- score - A floating point value.
->- strand - defined as + (forward) or - (reverse).
+- strand - defined as + (forward) or - (reverse).
->- phase - One of '0', '1' or '2'.
+- phase - One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on.. attributes - A semicolon-separated list of tag-value pairs, providing additional information about each feature.
 Some of these tags are predefined, e.g. ID, Name, Alias, Parent - see the GFF documentation for [more details](http://gmod.org/wiki/GFF3).
-{: checklist}

 ## GFF3 Annotations